kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

    * If you don't have a management cluster follow the [instructions](/docs/distributions/gke/deploy/management-setup/)

    * Your management cluster will need a namespace setup to administer the Google Cloud project where Kubeflow will be deployed.
-This step will be included in later step of current page.
+This step will be included in the later step of the current page.

 1. You need to use Linux or [Cloud Shell](https://cloud.google.com/shell/) for ASM installation.
 Currently ASM installation doesn't work on macOS because it [comes with an old version of bash](https://cloud.google.com/service-mesh/docs/scripted-install/asm-onboarding#installing_required_tools).